kodi-game/game.libretro.thepowdertoy/README.md

 # The Powder Toy

 ### Description

-The Powder Toy is a desktop version of the classic "falling sand" physics game.
+The Powder Toy is a desktop version of the classic falling sand physics game.
 It simulates air pressure and velocity as well as heat!

 ### License

 GPLv3

+### Icon

+Help make me an icon!

+### Fanart

+Help make me fanart!

+### Screenshots

+Help make me screenshots!